suraiya-jahan-bhuiyan-sraboni/loginSystem/README.md

 - User registration with email and password
 - User login with email and password
 - Passwords securely hashed with bcrypt
-- MongoDB as the database backend (Atlas or local)
+- MongoDB as the database backend (local)
 - Simple and clean API design

 ---